Keyboard shortcuts

 • Use short, unambiguous skill names (e.g. setup-postgres, not pg).
 The name is what the agent sees and calls.

-• Write description concisely, and fold the “use when…” trigger into it – it goes into every system prompt and consumes tokens.
+• Write description concisely, and fold the “use when…” trigger into it.
+It goes into every system prompt and consumes tokens.

 • Keep each skill focused on a single topic or procedure.
 Spawn multiple skills rather than one giant one.